PHYS 232 and 232L (replaces the old PHYS 222)

 PHYS 232L (1 credit): labs.
 Requires credit or current enrollment in PHYS 232.
 On campus.

-The course is designed to serve both students who are on campus during the summer session and can benefit from direct interaction with instructors, and those who are away and need the flexibility and convenience of distance learning.
+During the Summer semester (Session II), these courses are especially designed to serve both students who are on campus during the summer session and can benefit from direct interaction with instructors, and those who are away and need the flexibility and convenience of distance learning.

-Lectures: interactive 10-15 minute videos.
+Lectures: interactive 10-15 minute videos through Canvas.